4 stages of receding hairline

 Hair Pull Test

-A pull test may be performed to assess the shedding of hair.
+A pull test may be performed to assess hair shedding.
 The healthcare professional gently pulls on a small amount of hair to see how many hairs come out.

 In some cases, a scalp biopsy may be performed to examine a small piece of scalp tissue under a microscope.
 This helps to confirm the diagnosis and rule out other potential causes of hair loss.